aryamann04/financial-engineering/README.md

 [in progress]

 ## Functionalities
 - ```optionstrategies.py``` Price and visualize various option strategies on a ticker of your choice.
-Will output the options made, along with key information such as their Black-Scholes price and market price.
+Will output the options made, along with key information such as their Black-Scholes price, market price, and greeks.
 Enter a percent OTM/ITM the strategy should be.
 For instance, if you would like to place a long strangle with a long call 10% OTM and a long put 10% OTM, enter 0.1 in the ```percent_itm_otm``` field.
 Both the Black-Scholes price and market price of the strategy are printed as well as the breakeven points on the profit & loss plot.
-Current strategies include:
+The greeks of the overall strategy are also printed.
+Current strategies available include:
   -  ```covered_call()```
   -  ```married_put()```
   -  ```bull_call_spread()```